Website by Clive Budd - email@example.com

 The New Melbourne Jazz Band is directed by Ross Anderson.
 Ross, who plays his own developed undersized Anderson-bass, started his group thirty years ago in 1981 for a one-night gig at the Limerick Arms hotel in South Melbourne and developed it into one of the leading dixieland bands of Australia.
 Three years ago a pictorial history exhibition in The Victorian Jazz Archive Inc in Melbourne was a good reason to release a 2cd album with 35 tracks from its career.
 Keep Swinging liked it and published about it.

 For CDs Ring Ross on +61 3 9801 2237 or

 Ron played in Melbourne’s first Rock’n’roll band.
 This is noted in the Australian Book of Rock’n’roll.
 In 1966 Led resident band at Kenilworth House,

-The New Melbourne Jazz Band will be at The Manhattan Hotel, Ringwood this Sunday July 23rd.
+This Sunday 27th Aug New Melbourne Jazz Band will be at The Manhattan Hotel, Ringwood.

 Graeme has been on the Melbourne jazz scene for nearly 60 years.
 He has worked with many of the top players, and has earned a reputation as..